elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 # Course Updates

 Update 1) Moving forward, I will be posting all course materials to this website.
-I will still be posting links on lea moving forward so you all get the notifications :)
+I will still be posting links on lea so you all get the notifications :)

 Update 2) Lab 1 is due tonight!
 Do not forget to submit!

-Update 3) For anyone who had issues last class with Visual Studio 2022, I discussed with IT and the problem should be resolved for y'all.
+Update 3) For anyone who had problems with Visual Studio 2022 in class, I discussed with IT and the problem should be resolved for y'all.
 Let me know if the problem persists or anyone else that still has trouble accessing the software.

 Update 4) Midterm season is coming up (i know you all must be very excited) and given that this is a complementary course, i want to schedule the midterm for this class that’s best for everyone’s schedule.
 What day works best for you all?
 The majority vote wins !!